Escapement: Other modern watch escapements

-Since accuracy far greater than any mechanical watch is achievable with low cost quartz watches, improved escapement designs are no longer motivated by practical timekeeping needs but as novelties in the high-end watch market.
-In an effort to attract publicity, in recent decades some high-end mechanical watch makers have introduced new escapements.
+Since low-cost quartz watches can achieve far greater accuracy than any mechanical watch, improved escapement designs are no longer motivated by practical timekeeping needs but as novelties in the high-end watch market.
+In an effort to attract publicity, in recent decades some high-end mechanical watchmakers have introduced new escapements.
 None of these have been adopted by any watchmakers beyond their original creator.

-Based on patents initially submitted by Rolex on behalf of inventor Nicolas Déhon, the constant escapement was developed by Girard-Perregaux as working prototypes in 2008 (Nicolas Déhon was then head of Girard-Perregaux R&D department) and in watches by 2013.
+Based on patents initially submitted by Rolex on behalf of inventor Nicolas Déhon, the constant escapement was developed by Girard-Perregaux as working prototypes in 2008 (Déhon was then head of Girard-Perregaux R&D department) and in watches by 2013.

 The key component of this escapement is a silicon buckled-blade which stores elastic energy.
-This blade is flexed to a point close to its unstable state, and is released with a snap each swing of the balance wheel to give the wheel an impulse, after which it is cocked again by the wheeltrain.
-The advantage claimed is that since the blade imparts the same amount of energy to the wheel each release, the balance wheel is isolated from variations in impulse force due to the wheeltrain and mainspring which cause inaccuracies in conventional escapements.
+This blade is flexed to a point close to its unstable state and released with a snap each swing of the balance wheel to give the wheel an impulse, after which it is cocked again by the wheel train.
+The advantage claimed is that since the blade imparts the same amount of energy to the wheel each release, the balance wheel is isolated from variations in impulse force due to the wheel train and mainspring which cause inaccuracies in conventional escapements.

 Parmigiani Fleurier with its Genequand escapement and Ulysse Nardin with its Ulysse Anchor escapement have taken advantage of the properties of silicon flat springs.
 The independent watchmaker, De Bethune, has developed a concept where a magnet makes a resonator vibrate at high frequency, replacing the traditional balance spring.

 Electromechanical escapements

 In the late 19th century, electromechanical escapements were developed for pendulum clocks.
 In these, a switch or phototube energised an electromagnet for a brief section of the pendulum's swing.
-On some clocks the pulse of electricity that drove the pendulum also drove a plunger to move the gear train.
+On some clocks, the pulse of electricity that drove the pendulum also drove a plunger to move the gear train.